-The last Congress passed the ambitious Affordable Care Act, but high premiums threatened to make it unworkable in 2017.
-The new Congress is working to repeal and replace it with a new plan.
+The last Congress passed the ambitious Affordable Care Act, but high premiums threaten to make it unworkable for some people in 2017.
+The new Congress has worked to repeal and replace it with a new plan.

 We do need to find new approaches to our future.
 We do need to slow the growth of the national debt we will leave to our children.